-The brake wear warning sound means that soon your brakes won't work well.
+The brake wear warning sound means that soon your brakes will not work well.
 That could lead to an accident.
 When you hear the brake wear warning sound, have your vehicle serviced.

-Continuing to drive with worn-out brake pads could result in costly brake repair.
+Notice: Continuing to drive with worn-out brake pads could result in costly brake repair.

 Some driving conditions or climates may cause a brake squeal when the brakes are first applied or lightly applied.
 This does not mean something is wrong with your brakes.
 Properly torqued wheel nuts are necessary to help prevent brake pulsation.
 When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to GM torque specifications.

-Your rear drum brakes don't have wear indicators, but if you ever hear a rear brake rubbing noise, have the rear brake linings inspected immediately.
+If you have rear drum brakes, they do not have wear indicators, but if you ever hear a rear brake rubbing noise, have the rear brake linings inspected immediately.
 Also, the rear brake drums should be removed and inspected each time the tires are removed for rotation or changing.
 When you have the front brake pads replaced, have the rear brakes inspected, too.